 What Are The Trade Mark Regulations In Australia?

-Australia has committed to being proactive with trade mark protection in both its signing of international declarations and domestic laws.
-As Australia is a member of the World Trade Organisation and has signed the Agreement on Trade-Related Aspects of Intellectual Property Rights, there is a minimum standard Australia must follow which has been adapted in the Trade Marks Act 1995.
+Australia continues to be proactive with trade mark protection, balancing international commitments with domestic practicalities.
+As a member of the World Trade Organisation and signatory to the Agreement on Trade-Related Aspects of Intellectual Property Rights, Australia’s regulatory framework adapts to meet modern challenges.
+The updated Trade Marks Act 1995 remains the cornerstone of this protection.

 Trade Marks Act 1995

-If you need help understanding your obligations under the Act or how trade marks are protected under the Act, feel free to chat to one of our expert IP lawyers
+If you need assistance understanding your obligations under the Act or want advice on how to protect your trade mark, feel free to consult one of our expert IP lawyers.

 Trade Mark Infringement: How Does It Work?